Godzilla vs. Kong (Image: Warner Bros)

 Action steps:

 The nature of technology is that it’s constantly evolving.
 We live in a digital age where technological advancement has become the norm and is only gaining momentum.
-Visual effects is no different.
+Film and games are no different.

 Nothing is constant but change. – Heraclitus

-Programs in heavy rotation within the VFX industry are regularly updated and improved while new software is constantly in development.
-These updates are designed to make an artists’ life easier, however, new technology means a learning curve for everyone.
-So even VFX veterans with years of experience in the industry are required to level up their learning.
+Programs in heavy rotation within the creative industry are regularly updated and improved while new software is constantly in development.
+These updates are designed to make an artist’s life easier, however, new technology means a learning curve for everyone.
+So even industry veterans with years of experience are required to level up their learning.

 The ability to adapt to a changing world is a highly sought-after skill in the workforce.
 There’s even a term for it - AQ (Adaptability Quotient).
 It refers to a person’s aptitude to change at the same speed as technologies, workplaces, and world events.
 Adaptability is far more valuable than ‘knowing everything’, and some claim AQ is more critical than EQ (Emotional Intelligence Quotient) and IQ (Intelligence Quotient).